 According to the CIPD (Chartered Institute of Personnel & Development) – workforce planning can be broken down into two aspects:

 This is all about numbers.
-The main goal of hard workforce planning is to predict/identify how many people with what skill set are likely to be needed down the line to achieve your goals.
-Using numerical and statistical data highlights cause and effect of patterns and trends.
+The main goal here is to predict/identify how many people with what skill set will likely be needed to achieve an efficiently operational workforce.
+Using numerical and statistical data highlights the cause and effect of patterns and trends.
 Although it might be easy to spot these trends, understanding them in context is what will truly make the difference.

 Strategy is everything.
 Firstly, a framework should be developed that will help you assess the information you’ve attained from hard workforce planning.
 Identifying the information is one thing, but being agile and responsive to it is critical to success.
-Developing these frameworks and strategies will help managers make better decisions, rather than being forced into action from them.
+Developing these frameworks and strategies will help managers make better decisions rather than being forced into action by them.

 Successful Workforce Planning

 With this in mind, let’s look at 4 key elements that will make your workforce planning successful.